GloamingCat/lovely-tactics-hex/README.md

 ## How to Play

-* Use arrow keys or WASD to navigate around the field or GUI;
+* Use arrow keys or mouse to navigate around the field or GUI;
-* Press hold to walk faster;
+* Press shift to walk faster;
-* Press Z, Enter or Space to confirm a GUI selection or interact with NPCs;
+* Press Z or Enter to confirm a GUI selection or interact with NPCs;
-* Press X, Backspace or Escape to cancel a GUI selection;
+* Press X or Backspace to cancel a GUI selection;
-* Press a cancel button in field to show the Field Menu (you can manage characters there, although not all options where implemented);
+* Press a cancel button in field to show the Field Menu;
-* Interact with pink character to test dialogue;
+* Interact with pink character to test dialogue and Shop Menu;
-* Collide with green characters to start a battle;
+* Collide with green characters to start a battle.
-* Press F1 to save and F5 to load.

 ## Credits